whatisnuclear/website/_posts/2022-08-23-rickovers-paper-reactor-memo.md

 Everyone can see it.

 The academic-reactor designer is a dilettante.
 He has not had to assume any real responsibility in connection with his projects.
-He is free to luxuriate in elegant ideas , the practical shortcomings of which can be relegated to the category of "mere technical details."
+He is free to luxuriate in elegant ideas, the practical shortcomings of which can be relegated to the category of "mere technical details."
 The practical-reactor designer must live with these same technical details.
 Although recalcitrant and awkward, they must be solved and cannot be put off until tomorrow.
 Their solutions require man power, time, and money.